itaimcuk/astro-platform-starter/README.md

 ## Astro Commands

-All commands are run from the root of the project, from a terminal:
+All commands bla bla are run from the root of the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |